 On June 23rd, 20 people, including representatives from ReForest London, Residential Energy Efficiency Program (REEP) Waterloo, and Longbranch Neighbourhood Association, attended our first-ever full-day Citizen Pruner Workshop.
 A special thanks to Chris Morrison, an enthusiastic, local, certified arborist.
 He provided attendees with a full overview of tree biology, structural pruning in a classroom setting, and practical application in the field.
 As well, a big shout out to Charlotte Rumbell who put many hardworking hours into organizing the event and providing attendees with take-away information.

-Saturday, June 23: 10 to 2 PM in Elora.
+Saturday, June 23: 9:30 to 3:30 PM in Elora.

 Join us for a Citizen Pruner Workshop on Saturday, June 23 in Elora.
 Find out everything you need to know to implement this innovative program in YOUR community.
 You will learn how to equip your volunteers to safely prune young trees.

-With spring around the corner it is time to start thinking about having some tree work done.
+With spring around the corner, it is time to start thinking about having some tree work done.
 We encourage you to hire a certified Arborist for all your tree care work.
 They are insured, trained, educated and qualified to determine what measures are needed, how the tree will respond to any pruning cuts and have the skills needed to carry out tree care work.
 We also encourage you to hire local companies who understand how trees grow and react to our local weather conditions, and many of whom have been very helpful volunteers with NeighbourWoods.